 Designed primarily to protect you from the rain, other conditions such as wind can alter how well an umbrella performs.
 Here we explain what factors you should consider for different weather conditions.

 Protection from the rain is the first and foremost necessity.
-There are a few things to consider that determine how well an overhead canopy will keep you sheltered from the rain.
-The first is to take note of the size of the canopy: the larger the footprint, or square footage, the greater the likelihood of protection from precipitation.
+The first thing to consider is the size of the canopy: the larger the footprint, or square footage, the greater the likelihood of protection from overhead precipitation.

 However, choosing the product that's right for you is a little more complicated than just going out and buying the one with the biggest canopy you can find.
 In fact, you may need a model that can collapse down into a small, convenient size.
 The more compact the product is, the more likely the overall expanse of the canopy is going to suffer.
 However, it's a trade-off that may be in your best interest, especially if it means actually having your umbrella when it begins to rain.
 In our review, the products that offer the best combination of compact size and coverage are the Lewis N. Clark Umbrella, Balios Double Canopy, and Sea to Summit Ultra-Sil Trekking models.

-Some models, like the totes Auto Open Wooden, have fairly deep canopies; with these, you can pull them down over your head and shoulders for extra protection in the wind, but your legs will still be exposed to precipitation.
-Even when there is no wind, your lower legs can get wet if you don't think to shorten your stride as you walk.
-A shorter stride will keep your legs under the canopy.
+Some models, like the totes Auto Open Wooden or G4Free Golf Umbrella, have fairly deep canopies; with these, you can pull them down over your head and shoulders for extra protection in the wind, but your legs will still be exposed to precipitation.
+But a shorter stride will keep your legs under the canopy.
 It seems counter-intuitive to walk slowly in the rain, but trust us — it helps.
 During our testing, we learned that the best defense is to tilt the canopy towards the oncoming wind and rain.
-Deeper canopies certainly allow you to hide more of your head and shoulders inside.
+Deeper canopies certainly allow you to hide more of your head and upper torso inside.